Deadline nears for National Poetry Competition

-The £5,000 National Poetry Competition is now open for entries in 2017, with judges Hannah Lowe, Andrew McMillan and Pascale Petit.
+The 31 October deadline is approaching for the £5,000 National Poetry Competition, with judges Hannah Lowe, Andrew McMillan and Pascale Petit.
 The competition’s organisers, the Poetry Society, have also announced a new award for new poets in the north-west of England.
 The Peggy Poole award is aimed at helping emerging poets to develop their craft by giving them the chance to win a year of mentoring from a leading poet.

 The award is in memory of the poet and broadcaster Peggy Poole, who died in 2016 aged 91.
 The first poet mentor, who will also choose this year’s award winner, will be Deryn Rees-Jones.